exercism/ballerina/docs/TESTS.md

 ## Test your solution

-Some Ballerina exercises will have a single test while others will have multiple tests.
+Some Ballerina exercises will have a single test, while others will have multiple tests.
 The tests can be found in the respective test file of the `/tests` directory inside the root directory of the exercise.

 ### Test exercise with a single test